VIDA-NYU/domain_discovery_tool/docs/use.rst

 MODEL TAGS: Filter by predicted model tags

-SEARCH: Search by keywords within the downloaded text
+SEARCH: Search by keywords within the downloaded text.
+NOTE: This search is available on the top right corner.

 Annotation
 ~~~~~~~~~~